ROK Financial logo

 Visit ROK Financial

 ROK Financial is a broker/marketplace connecting borrowers with multiple lenders across 11 product categories.
-Low entry barrier (500 FICO, 6 months) makes it accessible but zero pricing transparency means borrowers can't compare costs upfront.
-Best for borrowers who want one-stop shopping and may not qualify at direct lenders.
+Low entry barrier (500 FICO, 6 months) makes it accessible but zero pricing transparency means borrowers can't compare costs upfront. profile signals for borrowers who want one-stop shopping and may not qualify at direct lenders.

 • Borrowers with lower credit scores (500+) who need broad access to multiple financing products from a single source